 Bring your chest up, shoulders back.

-Hinge your hips as far back as possible.
 You should feel a slight stretch in your hamstrings.

 Keeping the tension in your core, extend your hips back to starting position.